pyTooling/pyTooling/doc/DataStructures/Tree.rst

 Common Ancestors
 ----------------

-If needed, method :py:meth:`~pyTooling.Tree.Node.GetCommonAncestors` provides a generator to iterate the common ancestors of two nodes in a tree.
+If needed, method :meth:`~pyTooling.Tree.Node.GetCommonAncestors` provides a generator to iterate the common ancestors of two nodes in a tree.
 It iterates from root node top-down until the common branch in the tree splits of.

 +---------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------+